zer0int/CLIP-XAI-GUI/README.md

 ## Warning about Bias and Fairness in CLIP Output

-CLIP 'opinions' may cause biased rants (especially when non-English text is in the image), slurs, and profanity.
+CLIP 'opinions' may contain biased rants (especially when non-English text is in the image), slurs, and profanity.
 Use responsibly / at your own discretion.
 For more information, refer to the [CLIP Model Card](https://github.com/openai/CLIP/blob/main/model-card.md).

 ## Known Issues